alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 #### A question and a hunch

-I wanted to build on the work by finding something new, but this was also my first attempt at doing mech interp research.
-Rather than answering high level questions, such as "what makes a good feature?" or "how do we interpret superposition in transformers?", I went with a practical approach that lent itself more towards playful experimentation.
+I wanted to build on this work, but this was also my first attempt at doing mech interp research.
+Rather than answering high level questions, such as "what makes a good feature?" or "how do we interpret superposition in transformers?", I went with a more practical approach.
 I set out to answer the question: **"how does OthelloGPT compute its world model?"**

-I had a hunch that the model was using additional latent features in order to compute the board state.
+The circuits and features discovered so far were focused on the tail end of the model's computation: extract the linearly represented board state and show how it's used to compute logits.
+I had a hunch that the model was using additional latent features in order to compute the board state in the first place.
 There was some weak evidence for this:

-- At the end of my previous post, I noticed alignment patterns between the board state probes (EE & T-M) and the unembedding vectors (U) that looked like superposition.
+- At the end of my previous post, I noticed colinearities between the board state probes (EE & T-M) and the unembedding vectors (U).
 I saw this by visualising W_U in the (EE) and (T-M) bases, showing for example that (U)_A1 was highly colinear with (EE)_A1, (T-M)_B2, and ~(T-M)_C3: board states that are highly correlated with but not equivalent to A1 being a legal move.
 <figure class="image">
   <div class="image-row">
     <img src="/assets/images/othello-gpt/w_u_ee.png" width="45%"/>